“When a country wants television more than they want clean water, they’ve lost their grip.”

 In the case of The Wire, with it’s utterly fatuous claims to being “like a Russian novel” the entire premise that it is offering a brutal, hard reality, is of course utterly false.
 Instead of the truth it offers recycled racist tropes about the sinister and mysterious foreigner (The Greek) and turns Black Americans into a fetish for White Hipsters, who treat the show the same way they treat a “dive bar” in a working class neighborhood right before colonization and the moment the rents are ratched up to cocaine addiction levels.

 Thus, David Simon performs the same shabby rhetorical alchemy as the defenders of The Sopranos and Friends – refuse to confront him and he will allow that the show is not Tolstoy but leave him to his own devices and he won’t stop everyone else from making the comparison.
 Leave him alone to masturbate over his reputation and he will readily admit that the show is not about the whole city and that it’s a “mugs game” to say otherwise.
 But try to point out that Baltimore is an open air drug bazar, and that the West and East sides of the city are not contextualized by the image of Marlow going down river in search of a Hip Hop Kurtz, but are fully integrated into the drug economy, and that the drug business is fully integrated into the real estate and banking industries, that the city’s institutions (the universities and philanthropies) are the inevitable outgrowth of the racist redlining system and you’ll be met with a fusillade of cult like screams that it’s the greatest show in the history of television.
-A fact that if true, amounts to claiming successfully, to be the tallest of the midgets in a kingdom of halfwits.
+A fact that if true, amounts to claiming successfully, to be the tallest and smartest of the midgets in a kingdom of halfwits.